CORRECTED-Joint venture raises 107 mln dinars to support work at Bahrain airport

 The facility covers the bonding and working capital requirements of the joint venture completing the work, according to a statement from Mashreq which arranged the facility.
 Jordan's Arab Bank also joined the financing.

-The joint venture includes Dubai-listed Arabtec Holding and Turkey's TAV Construction (TAV), which was appointed to complete the main work for the $1.1 billion modernisation and expansion project in January. ($1 = 0.3773 Bahraini dinars) (Reporting by Tom Arnold; editing by Adrian Croft)
+The joint venture includes Dubai-listed Arabtec Holding and Turkey's TAV Construction (TAV), which was appointed to complete the main work for the $1.1 billion modernisation and expansion project in January. ($1 = 0.3773 Bahraini dinars) (Reporting by Tom Arnold; editing by Adrian Croft; Editing by David French)

-* Ujjivan Financial Services Ltd says RBI approval for the appointment of md & ceo and part-time chairman in ujjivan small finance

-Jan 31 MasterCard Inc, the world's second-biggest payments processor, reported a better-than-expected quarterly profit on Tuesday, driven by higher spending by customers during the holiday shopping season.
+* Camden national corporation reports 2016 net income of $40.1 million and earnings per share of $2.57